landing-ai/landingai-python/docs/user_guide/5_data_management.md

 You can use the `landingai.data_management.media.Media` API to upload medias to a specific project or list what medias are available in that project on LandingLens.

 In addition to upload medias, the upload API supports a few nice features:
-1. Assign a split ('train'/'dev'/'test'/'') to the media(s). '' represents Unassigned and is the default.
+1. Assign a split ('train'/'dev'/'test') to the media(s).
+An empty string '' represents Unassigned and is the default.
 2. Upload labels along with the media.
 The suported label files are:
     a.
 Pascal VOC xml file for object detection project
     b.
 A segmentation mask file for segmentation project